 The topics in this page:

-Along the top of the page, there is an overview of the current status of all of your jobs and compute allocations over your entire organization and all of your compute resources.
+Along the top of the page, there is an overview of the current status of all your jobs and compute allocations over your entire organization and all of your compute resources.

 The summary displays: